 Other medications for advanced diabetic peripheral neuropathy include antidepressants such as Elavil.
 One of the side effects of Elavil and its related family of medications is drowsiness.
 This side effect can be helpful in restoring the normal sleep cycle in patients who suffer from painful peripheral neuropathy symptoms.

 Topical medications that can be used to sooth the pain of peripheral neuropathy include Biofreeze and Neuragen PN.

-The following images show what is called a triple crush release (3 separate compressed nerves).
+The following images show what is called a triple crush release (3 separate compressed nerves.)
 The first row of images show external neurolysis of the deep peroneal nerve.
 The second row shows surgical external neurolysis of the posterior tibial nerve.
-And the third row shows external neurolysis of the common peroneal nerve, lateral aspect of the knee.
+The third row shows external neurolysis of the common peroneal nerve, lateral aspect of the knee.

 When to contact your doctor

 Diabetic peripheral neuropathy is progressive and should always be evaluated by your podiatrist or primary care doctor.
-Early intervention and treatment is important.
+Early intervention and treatment are important.